jimm/www-ellisislandband-net/about.md

 ## Tim Ellis

-Vocals and acoustic and electric guitars (*and foot tambourine*)
+Vocals and acoustic and electric guitars (*and foot tambourine*).

-## Jeannine Swaim

-Vocals and percussion

 ## Nate Balogh

-Acoustic and electric guitars
+Acoustic and electric guitars and occasional bass.

 ## Alex Giannaras

-Bass and vocals
+Bass and vocals.

 ## Jeff Steele

-Drums and percussion
+Drums and percussion.

 ## Jim Menard

-Keyboards (*and tambourine on one song, and they let him sing some harmony that's not critical or needs to be in tune or anything*)
+Keyboards and occasional bass (*and tambourine on one song, and they let him sing some harmony that's not critical or needs to be in tune or anything*).

+## Jeannine Swaim

+Vocals and percussion, up until 2021.